jcampos-lab/test.lab.juan/README.md

 # test.lab.juan
 This is my first test-lab project.
-It's just to leanr how to use Git and GitHub as well.
+It's just to learn how to use Git and GitHub as well.